dominiek/shoal/README.md

 ### TODO

-* Allow admin UI to be customized
 * Allow internal variables to be used in configuration template
 * Setup Travis CI
 * Update documentation
 * Setup OSS site
 * Ability to update process configuration in admin web UI
+* Optimize Admin UI for mobile